 The V12 was identical with the same power output but the firing order was changed for a creamier delivery.
 On the technical side, the suspensions were also heavily revised with the traction control (ASR), and the rear electric brake corrector (EBD) now acting in unison with the damping system, but the rear variable automatic rear diffuser wing was now fixed.

 Production of the Ferrari 456 GT series ended in 2003 after 3289 cars were sold aside from a few special four-door estates and convertibles were made.
 Today the 456 GT is regarded as one of the most beautiful and classy Ferraris ever produced.
-And with its building quality, all around visibility, reliability and everyday drivability, it certainly will look good when you arrive at your four star hotel with the optional and purposely fitted Ferrari luggage set in the trunk.
+And with its building quality, all around visibility, reliability and everyday drivability, it certainly will look good when you arrive at your three star hotel with the optional and purposely fitted Ferrari luggage set in the trunk.